sandeep194920/MERN_Projects/README.md

 - `Use predefined variables (actions) for useReducer to avoid typos`
 - `switch-case statements in reducer`
 - `Open link in new tag when clicked on <a href/> tag`
+- `button disabled while loading which is a good practice`
+- `two flavours of implementing next and prev buttons in reducer`

 ## Handy Tools